-Today’s advanced cosmetic surgery techniques mean the days of too-tight, obviously surgical facelift results are quickly becoming a thing of the past.
-In fact, the increasing trend toward even more minimal procedures with faster recovery times has led to the rise of the “weekend” facelift.
+Today’s modern facelift techniques mean the days of too-tight, obviously surgical facelift results are quickly becoming a thing of the past.
+Yet despite the comparatively minimal downtime of the current-day facelift compared to a decade or two ago, some people hope for even faster results with the help of the rapid recovery “weekend” facelift.
 What’s a weekend facelift, and could you be a candidate?

 What’s a Weekend Face Lift, Anyway?

-The weekend facelift uses shorter incisions than a full facelift, and can correct mild sagging through the jawline and upper neck, as well as improve a double chin.
+The weekend facelift uses shorter incisions than a full facelift, and is intended to correct mild sagging through the jawline and upper neck as well as improve a double chin.
 A weekend facelift is best for younger candidates (55 or under) and the recovery period is only a few days long—hence the nickname.

 However, there’s a downside to mini-lifts also, primarily that so-called “mini” procedures tend to deliver “mini” results.

 The trade-off for the shorter recovery time is that the temporary improvements seen after a weekend facelift won’t be as significant as a full facelift, and won’t last as long.